yaukeywang/snapdragon-oc/MeshReducer/README.md

 + Build by Visual Studio
-Start command console with current path, generate visual stdio with
+Start command console with current path, generate visual studio with
 # cmake CMakeLists.txt
 Use visual studio to start QMeshReducer.sln
 Set MeshReducer as Startup project